CLOSE SEARCH

 Call a meeting of leaseholders - discuss whether to accept the offer and gauge the level of interest

-Secure professional advice - consult with solicitors experienced in landlord and tenant law and consider obtaining a valuation
+Secure professional advice - consult with solicitors and consider obtaining a valuation

 Form a company - if proceeding, establish a company to be the nominee purchaser (typically a company limited by guarantee or a RTM company)